jvlad/machine_learning_exercises/README.md

 Quiz 15: Random Forest Classification Quiz

-Section 23: Classification Model Selection in
+### Section 23: Classification Model Selection in
                     Python
 220. Make sure you have this Model Selection folder ready
-221. Confusion Matrix &amp; Accuracy Ratios
+221. Confusion Matrix  Accuracy Ratios

 222. ULTIMATE DEMO OF THE POWERFUL CLASSIFICATION CODE TEMPLATES IN ACTION - STEP 1